amd/quark-documentation/docs/pytorch/tutorial_mx.rst

    quant_model = quantizer.quantize_model(model, calib_dataloader)

-This step will calculate the block scales, apply them to the element values and perform quantization to whatever element datatype you have selected.
+This step will calculate the block scales, apply them to the element values and perform quantization to whatever element data type you have selected.

 How are the scales calculated?